micharbet/CLE/doc/Modules.md

 Downloading of modules is ensured with `curl` utility.
 Any URL valid for curl can be used.
 For this reason, the repository can be also a local folder when URL of tyle `file://....` is used.

+## List of basic available modules

+### cle-mod - the basic one
+This one covers installations and removal other modules.
+The modularity is built in CLE but module maintenace is kept in separate file.
+First request to 'cle mod [operation]' downloads and install this file and then performs the action.
+The 'cle-mod' is not required however.
+If you install/or create your own modules manually they will work.

+### mod-mancolor
+Almost descriptive name.
+This module doesn't add any new feature to the CLE.
+It only defines LESS_TERMCAP_* variables with ansi escapes to colorize manual pages.

+### mod-fsps
+Defines following filesystem and process related functions:
+   `dfh` `dush` `dusk` `psg`
+They appear in `cle help` output.
+Those functions could be safely be defined as aliases, but why not to have this :-)

+### cle-rcmove
+This module makes it easy to move CLE installation folder to a different location.
+It's described in 'TipsAndTweks.md'.

+### mod-git
+Functions / shortcuts to 'git' commands.
+Maybe the most useful is function `gicwb`.
+It simply prints out curren working branch (hence it's name) and is useful if you want to display that information in prompt.
+Documentr 'TipsAndTweaks.md' provides an example of such use.

+### mod-example
+Template of module.
+Use it how it names.

 ## How to write your own cool stuff